aimms/how-to/Articles/33/33-pro-deploy-app.rst

 A simple way to model delegation is by introducing a new procedure that just handles the delegation.
 In the remainder of this section, we'll handle the details of that.

 To publish an application on the AIMMS PRO platform, the procedure containing the Solve statement in the model needs to be modified first.
-In our example, the "Start solving the problem" button is linked to the procedure ``prDoSolve``.
+In our example, the "Solve" button is linked to the procedure ``pr_DoSolve``.

 Perform the following steps: